24 Manai Telugu Chettiars: Origin, Etymology and history

+(The Garland of the Clan Deity Desadhipathi) Author: Chitta Ve.
+Seshasala Naidu Key Findings: This text focuses on the devotional aspect but provides a strict definition of who the "Chetti Balijas" are.

+Definition of the Community: On Page 4, it explicitly categorizes the community under the "Pettai Balija" division (Balijas who lived in trading towns/Pettais outside the fort).

+It lists 18 sub-sects including Gajuluvaru (Bangle), Muthyalavaru (Pearl), Rathnavaru (Gem), and specifically "Chetti Balija Varu".

+It states: "The Chetti Balija people are the ones who call themselves the 24 Manaiyar".

+The book categorizes the 24 Manai Telugu Chettiars (referred to here as Shetti Balija / 24 Gurindlavaru) as a distinct, high-status merchant warrior group within the broader framework.

+During the vijayanagar empire, they were bestowed the title of Desayis (Superintendent of all right-hand castes) along with Balija naidus.

 Occupation

-The 24MTC are traders in Kanchipuram Mandalam(history).
-The modern day community is predominantly involved in business, industry, and petty trade.
+The 24MTC were involved in trading.
+The modern day community is predominantly involved in business, industry, and small trade.
 The total population of 24MTC is around 1 million in Tamil Nadu.
-As per Hindu Varna System, the community is categorized as Vaishyas (merchants) or Yaga Kshatriyas.
+As per Hindu Varna System, the community is categorized as Vaishyas (merchants) or Yaga Kshatriyas (Descent from Balijas).
 They have been listed as a section of Balijas.
 They are known as Desais (Superintendent of all Right-hand castes).

+Temple administration and patronage

+Palani Copper Plate Grant (1635 AD) Historical records indicate a significant administrative relationship between the 24 Manai Telugu Chettiar community and the Palani Murugan Temple.
+A copper plate inscription dated to 1635 AD (Saka Era 1557), issued during the reign of King Thirumalai Nayakkar, records the grant of specific temple honors to the community.

+The inscription formally recognizes the community's role in maintaining the Dharma Madalayam (pilgrim choultry) and grants them the hereditary right of Mandagapadi (first ritual honors) during the temple festivals.
+This grant validates the community's status as influential temple patrons and financiers within the Nayak kingdom's administration.

 Community Sub-divisions or clans

 Their 24 gotras are further divided into groups of sixteen and eight.
 Usually marriage is forbidden between members of the same group, but permitted between members of the sixteen and eight gotras.
 Among the names of the gōtras as per the historians, are the following: Vasava, Vamme, Mummudi, Pilli Vankaravan, Makkiduvan, Thallelan, Gendagiri, Madalavan, Piligara, Mukkanda, Vadiya, Thonda, Kōla.